[

 • 3.
 Increased Well-being

-• 5 Ways to Build Team Cohesion in Remote Work
+• 7 Ways to Improving Team Cohesion in Remote Work

 • Build Your Cohesive Remote Teams with Hatica